status-im/nim-eth-p2p/README.md

 There are few things to note in the above example:

-1. The `rlpxProtocol` definition created a pseudo-variable named after the protocol holding various properties of the protocol.
+1. The `p2pProtocol` definition created a pseudo-variable named after the protocol holding various properties of the protocol.

 2. Each message defined in the protocol received a corresponding type name,